todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 * It is an optimization that more than insignificantly increases performance.
 * It contains a design or an algorithm that wouldn’t be obvious for a software engineer.

-This procedure scopes small contributions.
 It can be implemented for small or trivial contributions following the initial contribution to a particular OSS project or component.
 The initial contribution has to undergo the entire procedure described above, because CLAs/DCOs etc. have to be checked  and signed in case the particular project requires them.
 After the initial contribution all subsequent small contributions can be contributed directly to the OSS project without the need to follow the defined process no matter which version of the OSS project.

+Companies can implement such a model if they want to ensure that the number of private forks inside the organization is very low and to ensure that the upstream projects remain the reference source.

 #### Major to major release model